 The project of Chef José Andrés and his wife Patricia has fed people all around the world.
 Going into areas hit with destruction from hurricanes, floods, and disease.
 They have done things and fed more people than even the governments of those countries.
 They also work with local farmers and food purveyors to help them build back their businesses and teach them skills to be successful in the long run.

 This United Nations agency was awarded the Nobel Peace Prize in October for its work to help stop world hunger during the coronavirus pandemic.
 Providing 138 million meals to the world’s hungry in more than 80 countries they have been fighting hunger and feeding people since 1962.

 We’ve been supporters of Heifer for many, many years.
 We love the idea of providing the resources to end hunger and poverty with sustainable programs that support and invest in local farmers and their communities.

 This Thanksgiving more American families will be visiting food banks than ever before.
 Feeding America feeds Americans in need through their nationwide network of food banks as they work to end hunger in the United States.
 According to their latest research, more than 50 million people may experience food insecurity in 2020 including potentially 17 million children, reflecting increased need because of the Coronavirus pandemic.

 We supported GCFD when we lived in Chicago by donating food and by working at the facility that sorted everything that came in.
 They work with over 700 partners across Cook County to provide food for neighbors in need through food pantries, soup kitchens, shelters, and more.
 They have been serving Chicagoland for over 40 years.

 These are really just a few of the organizations that you can reach out to.
 Please help feed those in need during this season and all year long.
 We hope you find a meaningful way to help others throughout the year.

-May you and your families have a blessed and happy Thanksgiving.
+May you and your families have a blessed and happy holiday.
 We are truly thankful to have you as part of our Food Travelist family.